 Dr. Goldberg is a board-certified plastic surgeon whose passion is to empower women with the most advanced breast reconstruction techniques available.
-As a plastic and reconstructive surgeon, she uses the latest microsurgery techniques to achieve natural results and restore your pre-mastectomy breast shape.
-No matter where you’re at on your journey or what type of reconstruction you desire, Dr. Goldberg looks forward to enhancing your physical and mental well-being so you can feel confident and beautiful.
+As a plastic and reconstructive surgeon in Beverly Hills, she uses the latest microsurgery techniques to achieve natural results and restore your pre-mastectomy breast shape.
+No matter where you’re at on your journey or what type of reconstruction you desire in Beverly Hills, Santa Monica, or the greater Los Angeles area, Dr. Goldberg looks forward to enhancing your physical and mental well-being so you can feel confident and beautiful.

 Am I a Candidate for Breast Reconstruction?

 Candidates for breast reconstruction surgery in Beverly Hills, Santa Monica, and the greater Los Angeles area might have: